Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/11/nuget-packager-visual-studio-extension.md

 ## Step One

-Download *NuGet Packager using Tools &gt; Extensions and Updates &gt; Online* (search for “NuGet Packager”).
+Download *NuGet Packager using Tools > Extensions and Updates > Online* (search for “NuGet Packager”).

 ## Step Two